 - Walk with assistance.
-You may be encouraged to walk 2-3 days after surgery.
+You may be encouraged to walk 2 to 3 days after surgery.

 To help with your recovery, you may need to:

-- Take medications to control pain or prevent blood clots.
+- Take medicines to control pain or prevent blood clots.

 - Care for the wound to prevent infection.